Physical and biological events such as wind, fire, insects, disease and invasive species can affect how well regenerating tree species establish.

 Stand-level Frost and Drought Risk

-A MS-Excel application has been created that generates the frost hazard for an area based on its BEC unit, slope gradient, and slope position.
-The tool provides an assessment of the suitability of tree species based on the frost hazard for an area and a description of additional factors that may decrease or increase the indicated frost hazard.
-The application currently has data for a portion of the Cariboo region.
+Below is an Excel application that generates frost hazard data for a given area based on the area's Biogeoclimatic Ecosystem Classification (BEC) unit, slope gradient and slope position.
+The tool can be used to assess suitability of tree species based on frost hazard risk and factors that may decrease or enhance frost hazard.
+The application currently contains data for a portion of the Cariboo region.

-- Stand Level Frost Hazard Assessment and Management Tool (XLS)
+- Stand Level Frost Hazard Assessment and Management Tool (XLSX)

 - Frost Risk Analysis and Decision Support Tool - final report (PDF)